-I have to a confession to make before we begin.
+AMAZON 2019 HOLIDAY CLEARANCE ON NOW! – UP TO 88% OFF – ACCESS HERE I have a confession to make before we begin.
 I’ve been a singer in bands for about 15 years now, and nothing else comes close to the joy and fun I get from rehearsing, gigging and connecting with other musos.
-So, if I get a little passionate about what learning to sing can do…
+So,…

-When it comes to picking out a musical instrument for your child to start off with, you have a few solid choices that feed the unique requirements of a child.
-You’ll want something that’s fun, easy to play, and lends itself towards teaching the basics of musical theory.
-In past articles we’ve written about how…
+AMAZON 2019 CLEARANCE ON NOW! – UP TO 88% OFF – ACCESS HERE When it comes to picking out a musical instrument for your child to start off with, you have a few solid choices that feed the unique requirements of a child.
+You’ll want something that’s fun, easy to play, and lends itself towards…

 Learning important aspects of music like octaves, scales, and chords are key to learning the piano and transfer over to any other musical instrument your child may learn in the future.